leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 <p>
 After adding the channels through either the web interface or the command line, begin the long processes of syncing up the RPMs with the Spacewalk server, this can be done either manually as and when needed or by a schedule.

-This  can be done on the command line through <a href=https://fedorahosted.org/spacewalk/wiki/UploadFedoraContent#Repo-sync> spacewalk-repo-sync</a>
+This  can be done on the command line through <a href="https://fedorahosted.org/spacewalk/wiki/UploadFedoraContent#Repo-sync"> spacewalk-repo-sync</a>
 </p>

 {%highlight bash%}
-#/usr/bin/spacewalk-repo-sync --channel $Channle_name
+/usr/bin/spacewalk-repo-sync --channel $Channel_name
 {%endhighlight%}

 <p>
 To do this through the web interface navigate to the channel you want to sync, Repositories->Sync.
-An log of progress is availalable in /var/log/rhn/reposync or through the web interface at "manage software channels->details->last sync time".
+An log of progress is available in /var/log/rhn/reposync or through the web interface at "manage software channels->details->last sync time".
 </p>

 <p>
 You are also able to push your own RPMS to the repositories.
-The command <a href=https://fedorahosted.org/spacewalk/wiki/UploadFedoraContent#rhnpush>rhn_push</a> can be used.
-This is usefull for adding applications that are either internally generated, or are not available through standard repositories such as Nessus
+The command <a href="https://fedorahosted.org/spacewalk/wiki/UploadFedoraContent#rhnpush">rhn_push</a> can be used.
+This is useful for adding applications that are either internally generated, or are not available through standard repositories such as Nessus
 </p>

 {%highlight bash%}
-#/usr/bin/spacewalk-repo-sync --channel $Channle_name
+/usr/bin/spacewalk-repo-sync --channel $Channel_name
 {%endhighlight%}

 <h3>Activation Keys</h3>